liferay-search/liferay-docs/en/developer/reference/articles/02-tooling/liferay-workspace/07-setting-environment-configurations-for-liferay-workspace.markdown

     blade server init --environment uat
     ```

-5. To generate a distributable @product@ installation of the environment to the
+5. To generate a distributable @sharepoint@ installation of the environment to the
     workspace's `/build` folder, run

     ```bash